 You’ll thank me later when you experience the bergamot magic during that time.
 Still, for the best results, wear it when it’s colder.

 The formal situations work best with Encre Noire Extreme.
-Dark suits, blazers, and surprisingly, white buttoned-up shirt go hand-by-hand with this dark juice.
+Dark suits, blazers, and surprisingly, white buttoned-up shirts go hand-by-hand with this dark juice.

 Pros and Cons

-Here is my fair evaluation of most positive and negative points of ENE:
+Here is my fair evaluation of the most positive and negative points of ENE:

 Availability and beauty products